Building Information Modelling (10144.2)

 If a link to your Unit Outline is not displayed, please check back later.
 Unit Outlines are generally published by Week One of the relevant teaching period.

-Building Information Modelling (BIM) is designed to enable students to develop a conceptual and practical understanding of how buildings and other structures may be designed, procured, costed; project managed to completion and maintained using 3D and other integrated technology.
+Building Information Modelling (BIM) is designed to enable students to develop a conceptual, technical, critical and practical understanding of how buildings and other structures may be designed, procured, costed; project managed to completion and maintained using 3D and other integrated technology.
 Students will learn how BIM is useful in supporting investment decision-making related to capital works and infrastructure; how BIM can assist in comparing alternative solutions to design, energy and environmental services, and build method; how BIM can assist with design visualisation for the client; how BIM can assist in the identification of building issues and clashes including quality assurance and safety; and how BIM data can be used to manage the completed facility through to the end of its useful life.
-The unit includes learning by case studies.
+The unit includes learning by the critical evaluation, knowledge transfer, advanced technical analysis and experiential case studies.

 On successful completion of this unit, students will be able to:

-3. Assess the basic principles of BIM-modelling to a construction project on the basis of architectural and engineering drawings, cost estimates and construction program based on the information output from a BIM-model; and
+3. Assess the significant principles of BIM-modelling to a construction project on the basis of architectural and engineering drawings, cost estimates and construction program based on the information output from a BIM-model; and

-4. Evaluate the application of BIM models to construction and design case studies.
+4. Evaluate and transform the application of BIM models to a complete range of design and construction case studies.

 UC - Canberra, Bruce